 Entering EMPH students are considered part-time status, and will be considered for separate merit-based awards by the program.

 How We Choose Our Scholars

 Department admissions committees nominate applicants who apply by the priority deadline (January 6).
 Part-time students (with an exception of EMPH students) and Emory Courtesy award recipients are ineligible for merit scholarships.
-If you are a merit scholarship finalist, we will notify you by early March.
+If you are a merit scholarship finalist, we will notify you by late-February.
 No additional application is required for merit consideration.

 The Scholars in Action Program allows all selected Merit Scholar recipients to contribute to the professional development of the Rollins Community, apply academic experiences to contemporary public health issues, and discuss public health topics from interdisciplinary perspectives.

 - To develop mutual, sustainable relationships with local and global community partners.

 - To create a student-run leadership and community-engaged learning program for Merit Scholars.